Easy Macarons Recipe

 Can I freeze macaron shells?

-Yes, freeze macaron shells in an air tight container for a few months.
+Yes, freeze macaron shells in an airtight container for a few months.

 If you make this Easy Macarons Recipe, please tag me on social media and make sure to leave a rating down below.
 I would love to see your creations!